liangwang0734/xenon/README.md

 - [`fluid`](fluid): Multifluid dispersion relation solver supporting anisotropic pressure. `ES1D`, `ES3D`, and `EM3D` version are implemented.
 - [`vlasov`](vlasov): Vlasov dispersion relation solver for a warm plasma. `ES1D` and `ES3D` versions are implemented.
 - [`common`](common): Coefficient generator, convenience tools for visulization, etc.
-- [`notebooks`](notebooks): Demos compiled as markdown documents.
+- [`demos`](demos): Demos compiled as markdown documents.
 This folder is being consolidated.

 #### Usage
 - For the complete API, see https://liangwang0734.github.io/xeon/
-- For examples with both computation and visualization, refer to [`notebooks`](notebooks), which will be consolidated.
+- For examples with both computation and visualization, refer to [`demos`](demos), which will be consolidated.

 #### References
 [[1]] Xie, Hua-sheng.
 "PDRF: A general dispersion relation solver for magnetized multi-fluid plasma."
 Computer Physics Communications 185.2 (2014): 670-675.